a-podkopaev/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Phd Student at Carnegie Mellon University
+role: PhD Student at Carnegie Mellon University

 # Organizations/Affiliations to show in About widget
 organizations: